F-22 Raptor Manufacturing

 Another project completed in 1995 was activation of the composite parts fabrication area in the existing L-11 building, which was once used for assembly of JetStar executive transports.

 The final major facilities improvement at Lockheed Martin Aeronautics Company was the renovation of the B-4 building, which is located near the B-1 main assembly building.
-Two non-flyable F-22 airframes (the static and fatigue test articles) will undergo ground testing in one high bay of this building, and, in order to accomplish those tests, a new hydraulic system was installed.
+Two non-flyable F-22 airframes (the static and fatigue test articles) underwent ground testing in one high bay of this building, and, in order to accomplish those tests, a new hydraulic system was installed.

 |Join the GlobalSecurity.org mailing list|